Black (Dark) Stools During Pregnancy

 One of the most common reasons behind your GI tract health deteriorating is dehydration.
-Water plays a crucial role in maintaining a healthy digestive system as well as the maintaining organ health, especially intestinal health.
-So remember to drink the right amount of water and fluids during the day and consume water-rich food like watermelons, cucumbers and grapes.
+Water plays a crucial role in maintaining a healthy digestive system as well as organ health, especially intestinal health.
+So, remember to drink the right amount of water and fluids during the day and consume water-rich food like watermelons, cucumbers and grapes.

-Some medications can cause black stools which is why it is recommended that you do not self-medicate during the period of your pregnancy.
-Before consuming over the counter medication, consult a doctor and ensure that you keep them in the loop about the medication you consume.
+Some medications can cause black stools, which is why it is recommended that you do not self-medicate during the period of your pregnancy.
+Before consuming any over-the-counter medication, consult a doctor and ensure that you keep them in the loop about the medication you consume.

 Remember that exercise is crucial for your well-being.
-Some light exercise will not only preserve organ health, but it will also help improve digestion and ensure muscle health.
+Some light exercise will not only preserve organ health but will also help improve digestion and ensure muscle health.
 This is also known to help avoid black stools.

-What to Do if You Notice Black Stool?
+What to Do If You Notice Black Stools

-It is best you consult your doctor immediately, even if the cause is minor, it is best to rule out any danger.
-Remember that when you’re pregnant, you also carry the well-being of your child in your arms.
+It is best that you consult your doctor immediately even if the cause is minor, as it is best to rule out any danger.
+Remember that when you’re pregnant, you also carry the well-being of your child in your hands.
 Get the help of professionals whenever possible to rule out any future danger for both you and your child.

-Even though black stools during pregnancy can be a worrying sign, they don’t always indicate danger.
-Consult your doctor, follow up on the advice given to you and ensure you keep an eye on the other symptoms.
-Communicate openly and in detail with your doctors so you take a right step forward.
+Even though black stools during pregnancy can be a mildly worrying sign, they don’t always indicate danger.
+Consult your doctor, follow up on the advice given, and ensure you keep an eye on the other symptoms.
+Communicate openly and in detail with your doctors so you take the right step forward.